devdaoteam/.github/profile/README.md

 ### Part 1.
 DevDao Jetton (DDJ)
 Jetton to distribute shares in the DevDao team.
 To receive DDJ, a DAO participant must participate in the development or promotion of existing projects, or create their own, useful for the DAO project.
 Emission is unlimited.
-The amount of DDJ received for the work is determined by general voting (in DevDao chat), using MultiSig Wallet (based on xJet API), where the entire coin issue is stored.
-Voting requires 50 DDJ on the wallet balance in order to confirm the vote.
+The amount of DDJ received for the work is determined by general voting (in DevDao chat), using MultiSig Wallet, where the entire coin issue is stored.
+Voting requires 5 DDJ on the wallet balance in order to confirm the vote.
 Transferring DDJ to a third-party wallet not associated with you/your account and/or transferring an incomplete amount and a portion of it means sharing your stake in DevDao.
+To get a DDJ for a project, a vote must be held.

 ### Part 2.
 DevDao NFT (DDN)
 Non-Fungible Token DevDao is used to access DAO projects, allowing you to get a share in the project.